davidlj95/chrislb/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Run `prerender` script to build and prerender static HTMLs for known routes.
+It will include prerendering (SSG)

 ### Running unit tests